-How to Improve Potato Quality Control
+How to Enhance Vegetable Quality Control for Potatoes

-Although potatoes are a carbohydrate, they are botanically a vegetable, and subject to all the same quality control methods and challenges of any other vegetable.
+Although potatoes are a carbohydrate, they are botanically a vegetable, and subject to all the same vegetables quality control methods and challenges of any other vegetable.
 That means that for growers, marketing companies, wholesalers, and retailers – optimizing potato harvesting and potato quality control is super important.
 A high quality potato, and that usually means firm potatoes, large potatoes and those without visible or internal potato defects, will boost profits, and help you to keep good relationships with your buyers, no matter where you land on the value chain.
 However, today’s potato quality control methods are largely manual, non-standardized and limited to what can be seen with the human eye.

 Common Defects when Growing & Harvesting Potatoes